 He is a two term member of the Cornell University Council, is a Fellow in the American College of Bankruptcy and a two term lawyer representative for the Ninth Circuit Judicial Conference.
 He has served as chair of the Executive Committee of the Commercial Law and Bankruptcy Section of the Los Angeles County Bar Association, and has served two terms as a member of the Insolvency Committee of the State Bar of California.

-Marc is actively involved with the Miracle Mile Civic Coalition and serves as the Chairman of the Model Adopt-A-Fire Station Program for the Los Angeles Fire Department.
+Marc is actively involved with the Miracle Mile Civic Coalition.
 He is Chairman of the First-In Fire Foundation and has been named an Honorary Fire Chief by the LAFD.
 Marc is also a Lieutenant Colonel in the California Military Department, Chief of Staff, Operations Group, California State Guard, California Military Department.
 He also serves as Senior Advisor to the Commander, California Air National Guard.
 Currently, he is working with American first responders to transport firefighting gear, police protective equipment, and hazmat suits to Ukraine first responders.

 In addition, Marc has participated in several speaking engagements, given numerous lectures and written on state escheat and bankruptcy issues throughout the course of his career.